pranigopu/pranigopu.github.io/docs/philosophy/metaphysics/README.md

 **Existence**:

 A thing, as opposed to nothing, exists.
 A "thing" may be anything that exists.
 Existence is the sum of all things that exist and any "thing" is a subset of existence.
-Note that the term "subset of existence" may — with respect to our knowledge — be known or unknown in size.
+Note that the term "subset of existence" may be known or unknown in size.
 Also note that "subset" does not refer only to a subset in a perceptual sense, i.e. concretes that can be directly perceived, but also to a subset in a conceptual sense, wherein the subset includes all the known and unknown concretes subsumed under a concept (more on concepts discussed in epistemology).

 **Fact**: